RDFBones/RDFBones-O/docs/intro_guides/anthrograph_manual.rst

 The Skeletal Inventory ID, also known as the label of the inventory, can be changed by entering a new label in the field and clicking "Change Skeletal Inventory ID".
 The "DELETE Entire Skeletal Inventory" button will delete the inventory that is currently open.
-The "Download CSV Table" button will generate a CSV file containing all the data that has been entered in the inventory.
+The "Download CSV Table" button will generate a comma seperated value (CSV) file containing all the data that has been entered in the inventory.

 The general information tab allows the user to enter a comment on the inventory.
 Further down is the "Create New Observer/Editing Event" section.